 She has been teaching English for more than 10 years in state schools.
 She graduated from Anadolu University (Eskişehir) with a degree in English language teaching.

 Does It Really Work?:

 I’ve been learning Turkish for quite a few years now, on and off, including courses in Turkey.
 But I was getting frustrated whenever I heard or read a basic phrase and couldnt understand it.
 But this course is the best, most logical and engaging course I had thus far.
 A lot of knowledge, energy and effort clearly went into it.
-I’m really happy with my Turkish level and I understand almost everything.
-It’s a great course!
+So glad I found fluentinturkish.

 Very systematically taught.
 It builds up really well, and makes learning really easy!